BrandenEK/Blasphemous.Multiplayer/docs/README.md

 - Enemies & bosses (This is a huge task and not really feasible)

 ## PvP
 PvP is now available in Blasphemous Multiplayer, but only for sword attacks right now (Prayers other than Debla do nothing).
-To fight other players, change to a different team than them by either editing your config file or using the ```multiplayer team NUMBER``` command
+To fight other players, make sure you are on a different team than them or enable friendly fire

 ## Connecting
 First, the server should be started by running the BlasServer.exe program on the host machine.
-Then all of the clients should be able to connect by running the ```multiplayer connect [SERVER] [NAME] [PASSWORD]``` command
+Then all of the clients should be able to connect by using the connection panel once in-game
 <br><br>

 #### Connecting to a server running on your computer